Hey Kids (Start Here)

 “Yeah,” Volker whispered.
 “Me too.”

-He coaxed the cat into his arms and walked back towards Rush, who was fiddling absently with a book of matches.
-At Volker’s approach, he lit one with obvious satisfaction and offered it to Volker.
+He coaxed his cat into his arms and walked back towards Rush, who was fiddling with a book of matches.
+At Volker’s approach, he struck one with theatrical satisfaction.
+The flame flared.
+Steadied.
+Rush offered the lit match to Volker.

 “You want me to burn my own house down?”
-Volker whispered, watching the flare and subsequent steadying of the little flame.
-He’d meant it to come out sarcastically, but, instead, his voice was utterly serious.
+Volker whispered.
+He’d meant it to land as sarcasm, but his voice was serious.
 Unsteady.

-“It’s that, or watch me do it,” Rush said, his voice dark and inescapable.
+“It’s that, or watch me do it,” Rush replied.

-“Within the span of twenty four hours,” Rush whispered, “the scope of your old life will seem unimaginably small.”
+“Within the span of twenty-four hours,” Rush said, “the scope of your old life will seem unimaginably small.”

 “I like my life,” Volker whispered.